 The order must not exceed what the user authorised

-When a user lets an assistant buy for them, they set a limit ('no more than €100').
-If the cart goes over that limit the purchase is stopped.
+When a user lets an assistant buy for them, they set a limit — a maximum amount ('no more than €100') and/or which product categories are allowed (chosen from a dropdown, e.g. 'sneakers only').
+If the cart goes over the amount or includes a category outside the mandate, the purchase is stopped.

 Example: User authorised up to €100 and the cart reaches €250 → blocked.